-Handicap International is trying to improve living conditions for people with disabilities in Burundi.
+HI is improving living conditions for people with disabilities in Burundi.
 The organisation helps them to obtain orthopaedic fitting, to earn a living and to improve their inclusion in society.

-Handicap International promotes access to orthopaedic fitting centres for people with disabilities in Burundi and strengthens the rehabilitation services provided by these centres.
-It is training physiotherapists and providing equipment to produce orthopaedic fittings.
-Handicap International is also taking action on mother and child health care to improve the early detection of disabilities in mothers and children.
+HI promotes access to orthopaedic fitting centres for people with disabilities.
+It is notably training physiotherapists and providing equipment to produce orthopaedic fittings.
+HI is also helping casualties of the conflict by providing them with emergency rehabilitation care (physiotherapy sessions, supplies of crutches, and so on) and psychological support to help them overcome their trauma and be included in their community again.
+HI is also taking action on mother and child health care so as to improve the early detection of disabilities in mothers and children.

-Furthermore, Handicap International supports Disabled People's Organisations and carries out advocacy to promote their rights.
+Furthermore, HI supports disabled people's organisations and carries out advocacy to promote their rights.